intelligo-mn/intelligo/CONTRIBUTING.md

-# Contributing to Chatbots.mn Platform
+# Contributing to Chatbot.sh Platform

 We would love for you to contribute to Intelligo and help make it even better than it is today!
 As a contributor, here are the guidelines we would like you to follow: